In the SUSTAIN clinical trial, infusion-related reactions (defined as occurring within 24 hours of infusion) were observed in 2 (3%) patients treated

 ADAKVEO Support at PANO, part of Patient Assistance Now Oncology (PANO), is a support center consisting of insurance specialists and case managers who help patients access their medication and provide information regarding patient support programs.
 Dedicated support specialists help direct callers to the programs that best fit your patients’ needs.

 Visit PANO for more information about ADAKVEO patient support and enrollment

 Novartis is committed to helping you get your patients started on ADAKVEO.
-For coding and reimbursement support, contact your Network Manager who will connect you with the ADAKVEO Reimbursement Team.
+For patient access support, an ADAKVEO Reimbursement Team member may be able to assist in addition to PANO.
 For immediate help, download the resources below.

-Educational information for physician offices and hospital outpatient clinics, including a list of relevant codes, basic coverage information, and sample appeals and letters of medical necessity.
+Educational information for physician offices and hospital outpatient clinics, including a list of relevant codes and sample letters of appeal and medical necessity.

 Sample annotated CMS claim form for hospital outpatient (CMS-1450/UB-04) with suggestions for each box for miscellaneous billing and coding.